 5GHz, Cavity, (TE5RI01) + quantum amplifiers

-#4 Updated by Daniil Frolov 9 months ago
+#4 Updated by Daniil Frolov about 1 year ago

 I have just turned on control of switch #1, that is located right after the 5 GHz cavity.
 I started control app and tried to read the state of the switch.
 It reads state correctly, and doesn't heat up.
 At least 10 minutes after readout command, temperature didn't change at all.
 A will now try to activate the switch, and turn it to different position...

-#6 Updated by Daniil Frolov 9 months ago
+#6 Updated by Daniil Frolov about 1 year ago

 Some update on switching.
 Yesterday I forgot to use current-limiting resistor in series with the switch coil, that we planned to use when the wire of the coil will become superconducting, so the current through the coil was very high.

 I tried to activate switches with current-limiting resistor this morning, and it works!
 Now the temperature jumps very little.
 Below is temperature of mixing chamber after two switches were activated, one after another.

 First, temperature jumped from 12.5 to 15.5 mK, and next time it jumped from 15.5 to 18.5 mK - very small change.